Minimum Age to Use Social Networks in India

 Children “openly lying about their age to create accounts on these websites” were likely to face potential legal exposure” and even parents “who knowingly misrepresent information about their children while opening accounts in their names,” could be prosecuted under the IPC and the IT Act.
 “Ignorance of law is no excuse”.

-- Lay down a provision for usage of social media by kids above 13 years of age.
+- Lay down a provision for the usage of social media by kids above 13 years of age.

 - Problem is, kids lie to their parents or hide about stuff because they feel their parents will bar them from using social networks or shut off their internet.

-- Indian Government Should get into agreements with social networks for reforms
+- Indian Government should get into agreements with social networks for reforms

-- Show applicability of law to children also so that they can fear an action they do.
+- Show applicability of the law to children also so that they can fear an action they do.